jasonally/neighborhood-map/README.md

 6. `package.json` - Yarn's way of keeping track of which dependencies I've installed.

 ### How to Run
 Clone or download this repository to your desktop and open `index.html` in your browser.
-Or, you can use [this temporary link](https://cdn.rawgit.com/jasonally/neighborhood-map/f5d27122/dist/index.html) to view the map on the web until I learn how to use GitHub Pages.
+The map is also viewable on the web [here](https://jasonally.github.io/neighborhood-map/).

 ### Building the App, Problems I Encountered, and Design Choices